 The student will become acquainted with the process and be informed of his/her rights.
 The student is told the reason for the referral and is given an opportunity to tell the Assistant Dean of Students his/her side of the incident or what s/he knows about the situation.
 It is here where the student takes responsibility for his/her part of the incident and further investigation may take place.

-3. Will the Assistant Dean of Students make a decision about whether a University rule has been violated?
+3. Will the Associate Dean of Students make a decision about whether a University rule has been violated?

-4. What information should I provide the Assistant Dean of Students regarding my referral?
+4. What information should I provide the Associate Dean of Students regarding my referral?